deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 The script performs the following actions:

 - Replaces `Template.PowerShell.ScriptModule` with your module's name.
-- Replaces `YourNameOrOrganizationNameHere` with your name or organization name.
+- Replaces `Daniel Schroeder` with your name or organization name.
 - Updates the PowerShell module manifest's `GUID` property with a new unique GUID.

 For information that can not be updated automatically, perform the following actions after running the above script: